- What is it?

-Several types of medications, including calcitonin (Miacalcin), raloxifene (Evista), teriparatide (Forteo) and bisphosphonates (Actonel, Fosamax, ibandronate), are effective in preventing and/or treating osteoporosis.
-And recently approved Reclast is a single infusion that prevents postmenopausal osteoporosis for two years or treats osteoporosis for a year.
+Several types of medications, including raloxifene (Evista), teriparatide (Forteo), denosumab (Prolia), teripartide (Forteo) and bisphosphonates (Actonel, Atelvia, Fosamax, Boniva, Reclast), are effective in preventing and/or treating osteoporosis.
+Reclast is a single infusion that prevents postmenopausal osteoporosis for two years or treats osteoporosis for a year.

 Women lose the most bone mass—as much as 20 percent—in the first five to seven years after menopause.
 Because of declining estrogen levels after menopause, a woman's ability to naturally maintain bone structure is seriously depleted.
 However, not everyone needs to seek treatment.
 Bone density testing helps target those at greatest risk for bone loss and osteoporosis.

-A bone mineral density (BMD) test measures the strength of your bones to determine your risk of developing osteoporosis.
+A bone mineral density (BMD) test measures the strength of your bones to help assess your future risk of fractures.
 This test is not usually performed until after menopause, unless you have an unusual clinical situation or are at high risk for osteoporosis.
 It is quick, painless and noninvasive.

 Bone loss rates can be slowed by regular weight-bearing and muscle-strengthening exercises.
 Activities such as walking, gardening, jogging and playing tennis help to strengthen bones and connective tissue.